zBritva/PowerBI-visuals-docs/docs/how-to-guide/sorting.md

 github_issue_id: 437
 ---

+**The article is outdated, read [updated article about sorting in official documentation of Power BI](https://docs.microsoft.com/power-bi/developer/visuals/sort-options).**

 `Sorting` specifies the default sorting behavior for the visual.
 Capability requires one of the parameters described below: